mauricioabreu/sre-hands-on/README.md

 * Creating a todo (POST)
 * Deleting a todo (DELETE)

-The _sample.http_ file describes some examples of requests that can be performed.

 ## Performance

 Observing how a system performs is not something new, but it changed drastically over the years.